webMath/webmath.github.io/readme.md

 The challenge:

-Is it possible to link to a single JavaScript file so that [sample.html]( https://webmath.github.io/sandbox/sample.html ) loads and display in a timely fashion rather than crashing?
+Is it possible to add a link to a single JavaScript file to [sample.html]( https://webmath.github.io/sandbox/sample.html ) so that it loads and displays in a timely fashion rather than crashing?